Senior Center News

 Senior Center classes and programs are provided throughout the year.
 Offerings change based on the interests expressed by seniors and resources available.
 Current programs include many exercise classes such as Chair Yoga, T'ai Chi Qigong, Fit and Fabulous, and Silver Sneakers; art classes classes, free weekly movies, day trips, a quilting guild, Wii bowling, a Mah Jongg group, the Rythmairs Senior Choral, Bingo, Set Back, monthly Lunch & Learn educational events and more.
 A complete list of offerings and class schedules can be found in the monthly newsletter available at the Pitkin Community Center, Town Hall, the Wethersfield Library, and in the Rare Reminder each month, as well as the Parks & Recreation Department brochure.
 Newsletters are also available at housing sites throughout town, and at many local churches and libraries.
 A PDF version of the newsletter can be found among the documents listed at the bottom of this page.
 Members may register for classes online.

-Senior Center membership is required to participate in all ongoing classes and programs and qualifies participants for discounted admission to monthly entertainment programs.
-The center depends on membership and class fees for its continued operation.
+Senior Center membership is required to participate in all ongoing classes and programs and qualifies participants for discounted admission to monthly programs.
+The Center depends on membership dues and class fees for its continued operation.
 Annual Senior Center membership costs $5 for Wethersfield residents and $7 for non-residents.
-While the Senior Center is closed due to CoVid19 renewals and new memberships can be mailed in to: 30 Greenfield Street, Wethersfield, CT 06109 along with check payable to The Wethersfield Senior Center.
+Renewals and new memberships can be completed in person at the Center or mailed in to: 30 Greenfield Street, Wethersfield, CT 06109 along with check payable to The Wethersfield Senior Center.
+Membership Form

 Volunteers are always welcome at the Senior Center!
 We have opportunities that range from assisting with special events and projects, mailings and notification to members, making phone calls, or regular weekly projects... perhaps you have a special talent or knowledge base and you'd like to share!
 To further discuss volunteer opportunities at the Senior Center, please call 860-721-2979 or email the Senior Center Coordinator at firstname.lastname@example.org.